Automated Market Makers for Decentralized Finance (DeFi): Conclusion

 \section{Conclusion}

-The analysis in the paper shows that constant circle/ellipse cost functions are a better choice for building automated market makers in Decentralized Finance (DeFi) applications.
-One may argue that constant circle/ellipse cost function based markets have less flexibility after the market is launched since the price amplitude is fixed.
+The analysis in the paper shows that constant ellipse cost functions have certain advantages for building AMMs in Decentralized Finance (DeFi) applications.
+One may argue that constant ellipse cost function based markets have less flexibility after the market is launched since the price amplitude is fixed.
 We have mentioned that, though the token price could range from 0 to $\infty$ in the constant product cost model, when the price for one token is close to infinity, any meaningful trade in the market is infeasible.
 Thus the old market needs to be stopped and a new market should be incorporated.
-Indeed, it is an advantage for an automated market maker to have a fixed price amplitude when it is used as a price oracle for other DeFi applications.
-For the constant product cost market, if the patron incorporates the automated market maker by deposing a small amount of liquidity, an attacker with a small budget can manipulate the token price significantly in the automated market maker and take profit from other DeFi applications that use this automated market maker as a price oracle.
-For constant circle/ellipse based automated market makers, the patron can use a small amount of liquidity to set up the automated market and the attacker can only manipulate the token price within the fixed price amplitude.
+Indeed, it is an advantage for an AMM to have a fixed price amplitude when it is used as a price oracle for other DeFi applications.
+For the constant product cost market, if the patron incorporates the AMM by deposing a small amount of liquidity, an attacker with a small budget can manipulate the token price significantly in the AMM and take profit from other DeFi applications that use this AMM as a price oracle.
+For constant ellipse based AMMs, the patron can use a small amount of liquidity to set up the automated market and the attacker can only manipulate the token price within the fixed price amplitude.